youngwoo-yoon/genea_visualizer/README.md

 </p>

-This repository provides scripts that can be used to visualize BVH files.
-These scripts were developed for the [GENEA Challenge 2020](https://genea-workshop.github.io/2020/#gesture-generation-challenge), and enables reproducing the visualizations used for the challenge stimuli.
+This repository provides scripts that can be used to visualize BVH files (with optional audio).
+These scripts were developed for the [GENEA Challenge 2022](https://genea-workshop.github.io/2022/), and enables reproducing the visualizations used for the challenge stimuli.
+The system integrates Docker and Blender to provide a free and easy-to-use solution across all Docker-compatible platforms.
 The server consists of several containers which are launched together with the docker-compose command described below.
 The components are:
-* web: this is the HTTP server which receives render requests and places them on a "celery" queue to be processed.
+* web: this is an HTTP server which receives render requests and places them on a "celery" queue to be processed.
 * worker: this takes jobs from the "celery" queue and works on them.
-Each worker runs one Blender process, so increasing the amount of workers adds more parallelization.
+Each worker runs one Blender process, so increasing the amount of workers adds more parallelization
 * monitor: this is a monitoring tool for celery.
 Default username is `user` and password is `password` (can be changed by setting `FLOWER_USER` and `FLOWER_PWD` when starting the docker-compose command)
 * redis: needed for celery